Sources & Thanks

 Feilimí O”Connor is a very talented musician and singer and did the highly professional video intro that is on this website.
 He came on a tour around West Clare and West Cork to film it and was a joy to be around.

-He did the final video with very little input from myself, he just inately understood what I wanted it to be and delivered that.
-His video was hugely important to this project and I am very thankful for all the time he spent on it and for his talent as a producter, director and camera man.
+He did the final video with very little input from myself, he just innately understood what I wanted it to be and delivered that.
+His video was hugely important to this project and I am very thankful for all the time he spent on it and for his talent as a producer, director and cameraman.

 You can contact him by clicking here.